Two sphynx kittens

 List of hypoallergenic cats

 Why some felines cause fewer reactions in allergy sufferers is not well understood.
-Perhaps they don’t lick themselves quite so much.
+Perhaps they don't lick themselves quite so much.
 Or it may just be down to a diet that regulates protein production.
-Interestingly, some cats (especially females) produce less of the allergy-causing protein!
+Interestingly, some cats (especially females) produce less of the allergy-causing protein.

 Notably, most of the cats on the following list produce less Fel D1 than other breeds.

-Here’s a shortlist of five hypoallergenic cats:
+Here's a list of five hypoallergenic cats:

 1. Siberian